Mother and son outdoors in the sun cuddling

 What are child arrangements after divorce?

-That's why, however you may feel about your ex at this difficult time, you owe it to your children to put their needs first when you start to think about child arrangements after divorce.
+That's why, however you might feel about your ex at this difficult time, you owe it to your children to put their needs first when you start to think about child arrangements after divorce.

 • Where the child or children will mainly live